CZ-NIC/fred-docs/TypographicConventions.rst

 The text inside the brackets gives a hint on the type of arguments, however if you are uncertain, consult the program help.

-..
-Note:: Concrete arguments are usually entered *without* the brackets!
+Concrete arguments are usually entered *without* the brackets!

+.. rubric:: Square brackets [ ]

+Square brackets usually signify something optional, like command arguments that may be used (or not used), unless specified otherwise.
+Again, if you decide to use an optional argument, enter it *without* the brackets.

 Admonitions
 -----------